Mamba as Decision Maker: Exploring Multi-scale Sequence Modeling in Offline Reinforcement Learning: Experiments

 \subsection{Exploring the Scaling Laws of MambaDM}

 In this section, we investigate the scaling laws of MambaDM within the context of reinforcement learning (RL) tasks.
-Scaling laws~\citep{kaplan2020scaling}, as observed in the natural language processing (NLP) domain, suggest that increasing computational resources generally leads to improved performance.
+Scaling laws~\cite{kaplan2020scaling}, as observed in the natural language processing (NLP) domain, suggest that increasing computational resources generally leads to improved performance.
 Our objective is to explore if similar scaling laws apply to MambaDM when used for RL tasks.

 \textbf{Experiment Setting.} To systematically study this, we conduct a series of experiments varying key parameters of MambaDM.
 Specifically, we manipulate the context length, layer number, embedding dimension, and dataset size.
 The settings for these parameters are chosen to cover a broad range of values and to provide a comprehensive understanding of their impact on performance.
-The details of these settings are illustrated in Table~\ref{tab:scale_setting}.
+The details of these settings are illustrated in Tab.~\ref{tab:scale_setting}.

-\textbf{Discussion.} In our investigation of the scaling law in MambaDM for RL tasks, we explore how variations in scaling factors affect performance, as depicted in Figure~\ref{fig:vis-datasettrend}.
+\textbf{Discussion.} In our investigation of the scaling law in MambaDM for RL tasks, we explore how variations in scaling factors affect performance, as depicted in Fig.~\ref{fig:vis-datasettrend}.
 Our findings indicate that MambaDM does not exhibit NLP-like scaling behaviors in Atari and OpenAI Gym.
 As we increase the model size, performance fluctuations are observed instead of a clear upward trend.
 Consequently, \textbf{MambaDM does not demonstrate a definitive scaling law when scaling the model size}.
 However, our experiments show that \textbf{increasing the dataset size can significantly improve the model's performance}.
 This suggests that focusing on gathering larger and more diverse RL datasets could be a more effective strategy for enhancing performance compared to merely increasing the model size in Atari and OpenAI Gym.

-We delve into the reasons why MambaDM does not exhibit an NLP-like scaling law in Appendix~\ref{subsec:discussion_scaling}.
+We delve into the reasons why MambaDM does not exhibit an NLP-like scaling law with several points: (1) The model size is strongly correlated with its capability, but the optimal model size varies across different RL tasks.
+Our experiments are limited to two standard RL datasets, which may not provide a comprehensive understanding of scaling behavior across diverse RL tasks.
+(2) RL trajectories possess different attributes compared to text data, despite Mamba showing scaling law behaviors in NLP tasks~\cite{gu2023mamba}.
+(3) Increasing the dataset size enhances model performance.
+This empirical conclusion aligns with findings from existing studies~\cite{gao2023scaling,bhargava2024when}.
+Overall, exploring scaling law in RL remains a worthwhile direction.

 \newcolumntype{P}[1]{>{ \arraybackslash}p{#1}}